Diversity Scholars Research Program (DSRP)

 - Cumulative college GPA of 3.3 or higher

-- Student must supply at least two (2) letters of recommendation from mentors addressing the student's research experience
+- Student must provide the full names and emails of at least two references from mentors addressing the student's research experience

 - Opportunity to work with a faculty mentor, conducting hands-on research for up to 4 years

 - Up to the in-state rate for tuition & fees (regardless of residency) for each academic year (up to 8 semesters for Incoming Freshman and up to 6 semesters for Incoming Transfer or Current IUPUI Undergraduates)